-The goal of this project is to allow for a hemp cultivation & manufacturing operation.
+The goal of this project is to allow for a cannabis cultivation & manufacturing operation.
 The project is consistent with the General Plan designation of Agricultural (A) as it provides for the production of "food or fiber on a regular and sustained basis" with accompanying "agricultural processing facilities."
 The (A) General Plan designation is compatible with the existing Open-Space (OS-40) zoning designation.
 It is also compatible with the General Plan's Conservation and Open Space Element's Goal Agriculture (AG) 1.0: Provide and maintain a viable and diverse agriculture industry in Inyo County.
-The applicant is proposing to grow hemp, which will be processed into CBD oil for sale.
+The applicant is proposing to grow cannabis.
 This activity is consistent with Goal AG 1.0, as it provides for a more diverse agriculture industry than currently exists in the County.

-- B. The proposed project is consistent with the provisions of the Inyo County Zoning Ordinance. - The proposed project is a CUP to allow for the commercial cultivation of hemp.
-The OS-40 zone allows for commercial hemp cultivation with a CUP as long as the project can meet the 300-foot setback requirement.
+B. The proposed project is consistent with the provisions of the Inyo County Zoning Ordinance.

+The proposed project is a CUP to allow for the commercial cultivation of cannabis.
+The OS-40 zone allows for commercial cannabis cultivation with a CUP as long as the project can meet the 300-foot setback requirement.
 The Open Space zone, within its purpose statement, says that it is established to: encourage the protection of mountainous, hilly upland, valley, agricultural, potential agricultural, fragile desert areas, and other mandated lands from fire, erosion, soil destruction, pollution and other detrimental effects of intensive land use activities.
-This project will bring more agriculture activities to the county and is proposed to be conducted outdoors, using drip or pivot irrigation. - C. Potential adverse environmental impacts will not exceed thresholds of significance, either individually or cumulatively.
+This project will bring more agriculture activities to the county and is proposed to be conducted outdoors, using drip or pivot irrigation.